python-namibia/python-namibia.github.io-2016/_posts/2015-11-13-django-girls.md

 don't need to have a background in science or mathematics to learn or enjoy programming.

-In Windhoek, Jessica Upani (PyNam chair) will be joined by several other coaches and organisers from across the world, including Anna Ossowski, Aisha Bello, Helen Sherwood-Taylor and Katie Barr.
+In Windhoek, Jessica Upani (PyNam chair) will be joined by several other coaches and organisers from across the world, Aisha Bello, Helen Sherwood-Taylor and Katie Barr.

 We're extremely excited to have Django Girls with us at PyCon Namibia.